yifanfeng97/OS-MN40-Example/readme.md

 The generated cdist.txt can be found in the same folder of the specified checkpoints.

 ## Online Evaluation
 You can submit the cdist.txt file with your personal key on the track[website](https://shrec22.moon-lab.tech/).
-The submission with invalid personal will not appear in the leadboard.
-The online evaluation will evaluate mAP, NN, NDCG@100, and ANMRR.
-The details of those scores can be found in "utils.py".
+The submission with invalid personal will not appear on the leaderboard.
+The online evaluation will use mAP, NN, NDCG@100, and ANMRR.
+The computation details of those scores can be found in "utils.py".
 The defination of those scores refer to the book [View-Based 3-d Object Retrieval](https://www.sciencedirect.com/topics/computer-science/criterion-measure).